Dedh Ishqiya: Plot

 Khaalujaan (Naseeruddin Shah) and his nephew Babban (Arshad Warsi), who are partners in crime, pose as a Nawab and his attendant, and manage to run away with a prized necklace from a jewellery shop.
 During the police chase, they get separated; Babban escapes, Khalujaan is injured, and the necklace seemingly lost.
 Babban goes to meet his boss Mushtaq Bhai (Salman Shahid), who disbelieves him, accuses him of double-crossing his boss in cahoots with his uncle Khaalujaan, gives him a death sentence, and orders him to dig his own grave.
 Babban duly begins to dig a grave under supervision, but manages to escape, with the promise that he will bring back both the necklace and Khaalujaan.

 Months later, Babban comes across Khalujaan, who is posing as a Nawab and attending a poetry contest.
-It is a mushaira (gathering of poets) organised by Begum Para (Madhuri Dixit), the widowed Begum of Majidabad, supposedly in compliance with the wishes of her deceased husband.
-The winner of the poetry contest will not only win the widowed Begum as his bride, and also become the Nawab of Majidabad.
+It is a mushaira (gathering of poets) organised by Begum Para (Madhuri Dixit), the widowed Begum of Najibabad, supposedly in compliance with the wishes of her deceased husband.
+The winner of the poetry contest will not only win the widowed Begum as his bride, but also become the Nawab of Najibabad.